somethvictory/ak_t/README.md

 To run tests, run `rspec`
 ## Features
-The input of the data can be manage by the admin panel.
+The input of the data can be manage by the admin panel by visiting `localhost:3000/admin`

-Visit `localhost:3000/admin`

 ##### STOCK
 * **Blocks** For blocking the inventory